benjaehyun/benjaehyun/README.md

 ### Hi there 👋

-I'm Ben, a passionate software developer on a journey to explore the realms of technology.
-With an insatiable curiosity and a love for coding, I constantly seek opportunities to learn, create, and innovate.
+I'm Ben, a software developer with a love for elegant solutions to enrich user experiences.
+With a STEM background and entrepreneurial experience, I bring a new perspective in my approach to software development,

 🌱 **About Me**